deciding/Flash-Sparse-Attention/README.md

 loss.backward()
 ```

 Under the hood, the [``FSATopkSparseAttention``](FSA_core/ops/FSA_topk_sparse_attention.py) class is called, provding the optimized kernels that accelerate the NSA selected attention module.
-FSA optimzied implementation is typically useful for GQA group sizes smaller than or equal to 8.

 ### Train with FSA

-> Training with FSA can be esaily achieved by replacing the attention module.
+Training with FSA can be esaily achieved by replacing the attention module.
 The only thing you may need to handle is to instantiate the FSA module, and compute the ``cu_seqlens`` for FSA.
 We provide an example on how to insert FSA into a LLM in [``SparseLlamaAttention``](test/train.py).

+## Evaluation

 ### Benchmark FSA Module

-> We provide detailed commands in [``test/scripts/run_unit_test.sh``](test/scripts/run_unit_test.sh) for convenient benchmarking of FSA module.
+We provide detailed commands in [``test/scripts/run_unit_test.sh``](test/scripts/run_unit_test.sh) for convenient benchmarking of FSA module.
 The benchmarking provides correctness comparison of forward and backward outputs, performance comparison, and memory usage comparison.

 > [!Tip]
-> Try varied ``gqa``, `seqlen`, `block_size`, `topk` argument in the provided scripts for more comprehensive benchmarking on your machine!
+Try varied ``gqa``, `seqlen`, `block_size`, `topk` argument in the provided scripts for more comprehensive benchmarking on your machine!

 ## Performance